-The employer provides free or low- cost transportation for its employees (via service operated by or for the employer).
+The employer provides free or low-cost transportation for its employees (via service operated by or for the employer).

 Employers who select Option 3 can choose to provide transportation from the employee's home community to the worksite in buses or vans, or a shuttle service from one or more transit stations to the worksite.
 Providing transportation for employees can be an expensive proposition.
-However, for employers who are willing to make the financial commitment, Option 3 can be a highly effective means to attract and retain employees, and to reduce vehicle trips to the worksite.
+However, for employers who are willing to make the financial commitment, Option 3 can be a highly effective means of attracting and retaining employees, as well as reducing vehicle trips to the worksite.